763-586-9988

 Once the dentist has finished preparing your tooth, a dental filling can then be placed.
 The remaining steps will vary depending upon which type of dental filling you chose.
 The picture above left shows a permanent back molar prepped for a MO composite filling for tooth #30.
 A band or ring is placed around the tooth in order to reserve space for you to floss between your teeth afterward.
 The picture, above right, shows the completed filling.
 You have to look real close to see the filling.
 Tooth colored fillings really do blend in nicely with your natural tooth.

 Once your filling is placed, we’ll contour and polish the filling.
-We’ll also check your bite and the contact (space between two adjacent teeth) with dental floss to ensure it fits perfect into your bite.
-Once the filling fits perfect, it will be polished and your dental filling will be complete.
+We’ll also check your bite and the contact (space between two adjacent teeth) with dental floss to ensure it fits perfectly into your bite.
+Once the filling fits perfectly, it will be polished and your dental filling will be complete.
 The dental assistant will review post appointment instructions with you and assist you to schedule any remaining or necessary follow-up dental appointments.

 Pain after dental filling.
 What to expect.